rabbitmq/rabbitmq-website/blog/2024-08-21-amqp-benchmarks/index.md

 (15,493 - 1,244) * 5.9 ms = 84 seconds
 ```

-Therefore, this benchmark with default flow control settings is blocked for 84 seconds longer executing fsync than the previous benchmark with increased flow control settings.
+Therefore, this benchmark with default flow control settings is blocked for 84 seconds longer executing `fsync` than the previous benchmark with increased flow control settings.
 This shows how critical enterprise-grade high performance disks are to get the best results out of quorum queues.
-For your production workloads, we recommend using disks that fsync faster rather than increasing RabbitMQ flow control settings.
+For your production workloads, we recommend using disks with lower `fsync` latency rather than tweaking
+RabbitMQ flow control settings.

-It's worth noting that the `ra_log_wal` is shared across all quorum queues on a given RabbitMQ node.
+It's worth noting that the Raft WAL log is shared by all quorum queue replicas on a given RabbitMQ node.
-This is beneficial because `ra_log_wal` will automatically batch multiple Ra commands into a single fsync call when there are dozens of quorum queues with hundreds of connections.
+This means that `ra_log_wal` will automatically batch multiple Raft commands (operations) into a single `fsync`
+call when there are dozens of quorum queues with hundreds of connections.
 Consequently, flushing an individual Ra command to disk becomes cheaper on average when there is more traffic on the node.
 Our benchmark ran somewhat artificially with a single connection as fast as possible.
 </details>